 - Skim over (not in) the joints between the panels with painter’s caulking.
 This will prevent the primer and overlay material from seeping into the seams where they can bond the panels together making panel separation more difficult.

-- Prime the CBUs with an acrylic primer (sand-broadcasted epoxy primers typically specified for polishable overlays aren’t recommended for the mock-up).
+- Prime the CBUs with an acrylic primer (experts do not recommend using sand-broadcasted epoxy primers typically specified for polishable overlays for the mock-up).